 The Boyce index returns NA values for SRE models because it can not be calculated with binary predictions.

-This is also the reason why some NA values might appear for GLM models if they do not converge.
+This is also the reason why some NA values might appear for GLM models if they did not converge.

 Note